-What is Quadruple Witching?
+What Is Quadruple Witching?

 How Does Quadruple Witching Work?

-Although futures and options generally share simultaneous expirations on the third Friday of every month, quadruple witching only occurs four times per year.
+Although futures and options generally expire on the third Friday of every month, quadruple witching only occurs four times per year.

-Why Does Quadruple Witching Matter?
+Why Is Quadruple Witching Important?

 Quadruple witching days are usually accompanied by considerable stock and derivative price volatility, as well as increased trading volume.
 As a result, investors can anticipate and plan for the potential effects of these relatively turbulent trading days.